Home

 second-most important site in Bergama.

-The Asclepion is 1.6 km (one mile)
+center, 1.6 km (one mile) north of

-north of the main street, reached by
+the main street, reached by a road

-a road on the left (north) 6 km (3.73
+on the left (north) 6 km (3.73 miles)

-miles) east of the Otogar (bus terminal)
+east of the Otogar (bus

-and one km (6/10 mile) west of the
+terminal) and one km (6/10 mile) west

-Bergama Museum and city center.
+Bergama Museum and

 The road to the Asclepion passes through